 git

-Though other kinds of (distributed) version control systems exist, git is the one that is used most widely. git is massive, has a huge number of features, and can be used to do some really powerful things.
+is massive, has a huge number of features, and can be used to do some really powerful things.
 Fortunately for us is that you can accomplish a lot just by knowing what it is and by mastering about five commands.
 Everything outside of those will (generally) come up very infrequently and you can Google for the answer.

 What it is

-git is a distributed source control system.
+is a distributed source control system.
 This sounds fancy, but in reality it is a place to store your work as well as the history of your work as you’ve worked on it.
-On top of that, git lets you work on multiple things at once without disrupting each other with branches and you can collaborate with others in ways that won’t (usually) overwrite each other’s work.
-There lots of benefits to using git that I won’t go into here.
+On top of that, git

 The most important commands

-• checkout — this is most useful for creating a new branch (with the -b flag + the branch name) to work on some code or to switch between branches (with no flag, just the branch name)
+flag + the branch name) to work on some code or to switch between branches (with no flag, just the branch name)

 A typical workflow is something like:

-• Start working by cloneing the repository.
+- Start working by

-• Once you’re satisfied with your change, you can merge the changes you made on your branch into your main branch with an (ill-named) pull request in GitHub or a merge request in GitLab.
+that work (and then repeat this step until you’re happy). - Once you’re satisfied with your change, you can merge the changes you made on your branch into your main branch with an (ill-named) pull request in GitHub or a merge request in GitLab.

 Sure, but how does this help me?

-It takes some getting used to, but once you begin using git regularly it becomes natural.
-If git is part of your workflow even occasionally, not having to think about what’s going on or look up what the next command is will speed up your work.
+is part of your workflow even occasionally, not having to think about what’s going on or look up what the next command is will speed up your work.

-But wait, there’s more!
-As you use git more (especially as you use branches and you commit frequently) you get the benefit of having history that you can look back through to see how things have changed: no more script_final_final_v3_final.R, no more giant chunks of commented code that were useful at some point (though do they work with the new data ingestion and cleaning that has changed since then? 🤷️).
+more (especially as you use branches and you commit frequently) you get the benefit of having history that you can look back through to see how things have changed: no more script_final_final_v3_final.R

-Even after that, using git unlocks a bunch of other tools and tricks like using git tags to release versions, using GitHub Actions or Travis to run automated checks (or build your code, or publish your website, or almost anything else you can have a computer do).
+tags to release versions, using GitHub Actions or Travis to run automated checks (or build your code, or publish your website, or almost anything else you can have a computer do).

 How to practice